How to Calculate Average of Top 5 Values in Excel (5 Methods)

 • ROWS($E$5:$E6)→ ROWS function inputs the serial number for the LARGE function.
 Here it will take the output of cell E6.

-• LARGE($C$5:$C$12, ROWS($E$5:$E6)→The LARGE function finds out the largest value from the array or range of cells selected based on the serial number.
+• LARGE($C$5:$C$12, ROWS($E$5:$E6)→ The LARGE function finds out the largest value from the array or range of cells selected based on the serial number.
 It takes the result of the ROWS function and looks for the largest value among cell $C$5:$C$12.

 • MATCH(LARGE($C$5:$C$12, ROWS($E$5:$E6)),$C$5:$C$12,0)→ MATCH function looks for the obtained largest value in the array of values & returns with the row number of that value.

-• INDEX($B$5:$B$12, MATCH(LARGE($C$5:$C$12, ROWS($E$5:$E6)),$C$5:$C$12,0))→ INDEX function finally pulls out the name from the column of Students based on that row number found by the MATCH function.
+• INDEX($B$5:$B$12, MATCH(LARGE($C$5:$C$12, ROWS($E$5:$E6)),$C$5:$C$12,0))→ INDEX function finally pulls out the name from the Students column of based on that row number found by the MATCH function.

 Employing INDEX and MATCH Functions to average top 5 values in Excel